 A comprehensive study of computerized accounting systems in both service and merchandising environments.
 Uses the commercially popular QuickBooks software to demonstrate the use of fully integrated accounting systems.
 Topics include creating a chart of accounts, recording customer and vendor transactions, processing payroll, and printing reports.
-In addition, establishing a new company is covered as well as the advanced topic of exporting to Excel software.
+In addition, setting up a new company is covered as well as the advanced topic of exporting to Excel software.

-Prerequisite(s): ACCT 141 and ACCT 242, both with a C or higher OR ACCT& 201 with a C or higher OR Instructor permission.
+Prerequisite(s): ACCT& 201 with a C or higher.

-Students will arrange to work in a college approved professional setting where they will apply business and accounting knowledge and skills in a variety of accounting related activities.
+FIELD-BASED EXPERIENCE Students will arrange to work in a college approved professional setting where they will apply business and accounting knowledge and skills in a variety of accounting related activities.